amkorousagi/KOJ/README.md

 sudo ufw allow 3011:3015/tcp
 ```

-4. check if creating user in mongo
+4. check if creating user and initialize in mongo

 ```bash
 docker exec -it <mongo container id> bash